United Kingdom in the Eurovision Song Contest 2007: At Eurovision

 In the United Kingdom, the semi-final was broadcast on BBC Three with commentary by Paddy O'Connell and Sarah Cawood, while the final was televised on BBC One with commentary by Terry Wogan and broadcast on BBC Radio 2 with commentary by Ken Bruce.
-The British spokesperson, who announced the British votes during the final, was Fearne Cotton.
+The BBC appointed Fearne Cotton as its spokesperson to announced the British votes during the final.